 The ceiling of the Sistine Chapel is globally renowned as one of the most extraordinary pieces of art in history.
 But who are we to forget its sister piece and one of Michelangelo’s final works, The Last Judgement?
-Today’s post places its focus on The Last Judgement, going into detail on what its about, why it’s so well-known, and the factors that aren’t so commonly known about the painting.
+Today’s post places its focus on The Last Judgement, going into detail on what it's about, why it’s so well-known, and a few tidbits that aren’t so commonly known about the painting.

 The Last Judgement – An Introduction